 Operating in the summer with outdoor tables and an open grill, this trattoria specialises in fish, including octopus, calamari, grilled sea bass and spaghetti alle vongole (clams).
 Carafes of cold white wine (preferably Grillo, the favourite of Inspector Montalbano in the novels of Andrea Camilleri) complete the experience.

-Here are three personal favourites:
+Here are two personal favourites:

 Via Principe di Belmonte, 111

 T: 091 749 5104